 RocketFFL provides step-by-step online guides to help you get your Federal Firearms License (FFL) and become a Special Occupational Taxpayer (SOT) (Class 2 Manufacturer or Class 3 Dealer).
 Our guides are delivered through a best-in-class online classroom that allows you to track your progress and save your spot to come back and finish later.
-Each chapter and lesson is designed to teach the information in a digestable format that doesn’t overwhelm you – and, there are videos to help you along the way!
+Each chapter and lesson is designed to teach the information in a digestible format that doesn’t overwhelm you – and, there are videos to help along the way!

 FREQUENTLY ASKED QUESTIONS

 Honestly, it’s not that hard.
 You can fill out the application (ATF Form 7), gather all the required information (fingerprints, photos, business info), and send it off to the ATF on your own.
 If that’s not the worst sales-pitch ever, I don’t know what is!